bgpfix/bgpfix/README.md

 ![bgpfix idea](bgpfix.png)

-The above explains the concept of a [Pipe](https://pkg.go.dev/github.com/bgpfix/bgpfix@master/pipe#Pipe): it has two *directions* - RX and TX - used to exchange BGP messages between 2 speakers on the Left-Hand Side (LHS) and Right-Hand Side (RHS) of the picture.
+The above explains the concept of a [Pipe](https://pkg.go.dev/github.com/bgpfix/bgpfix@master/pipe#Pipe): it has two *directions* used to exchange BGP messages between 2 speakers on the left (L) and right (R) hand side of the picture.

-Each [Msg](https://pkg.go.dev/github.com/bgpfix/bgpfix@master/msg#Msg) sent to the [In](https://pkg.go.dev/github.com/bgpfix/bgpfix@master/pipe#Dir) channel of a particular direction will go through a set of *callbacks* (think "plugins") configured in the [pipe Options](https://pkg.go.dev/github.com/bgpfix/bgpfix@master/pipe#Options).
+Each [Msg](https://pkg.go.dev/github.com/bgpfix/bgpfix@master/msg#Msg) sent to the [In](https://pkg.go.dev/github.com/bgpfix/bgpfix@master/pipe#Direction) channel of a particular direction will go through a set of *callbacks* (think "plugins") configured in the [pipe Options](https://pkg.go.dev/github.com/bgpfix/bgpfix@master/pipe#Options).
 Each callback can read, write, modify, synthesize, or drop messages before they reach the Out channel.
 In addition to BGP messages, callbacks may emit [Events](https://pkg.go.dev/github.com/bgpfix/bgpfix@master/pipe#Event) - such as [the standard events of the Pipe](https://pkg.go.dev/github.com/bgpfix/bgpfix@master/pipe#pkg-variables) - which [event handlers may subscribe to](https://pkg.go.dev/github.com/bgpfix/bgpfix@master/pipe#Options.OnEvent) in the pipe Options.

 # Example